Sir Boateng Online

 This is not feasible with the use of microcontrollers or development boards.
 For instance, the Arduino Uno is equipped with only 14 digital input/output pins and 6 analog pins.
 This means, in practice, the total usable pins of the Arduino Uno is 20 which is far less than the required pins of 48 to connect 8 pieces of LCD to the Arduino.

-However, the option presented here will not only miraculously reduce the number of pins but also make interfacing, configuration and programming much easier.
-In fact, we only need two (2) pins of the Arduino to connect the 8 LCD.
+However, the option presented here will not only miraculously reduce the number of pins but also make interfacing, configuration, and programming much easier.
+In fact, we only need two (2) pins of the Arduino to connect the 8 LCDs.
 The funny part of this option is that none of the digital pins is used.

 Use Proteus to connect the multiple LCD with the Arduino